datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 ---------------------------------------

 The previous example did not capture the exit code of the subprocess.
-After the subprocess has exited, its exit code is stored in the generator (if the runner was started in asynchronous mode.
+After the subprocess has exited, its exit code is stored in the generator (if the runner was started in asynchronous mode).
 To read it, just keep a reference to the generator:

 .. code-block:: python